 - Written summary of expert opinion on diagnosis, assessment, and treatment recommendations within 2-4 weeks of collection of the above information

-- 30-minute feedback session (in-person or by phone or telehealth) with clinical expert to answer questions.
+- 30-minute feedback session (by video or phone) with clinical expert to answer questions.

 *ECE fees do NOT include the cost for pharmacogenomics testing, laboratory testing, or neuropsychological evaluation.
 These services can be billed to your insurance plan with variable coverage rates.
 Fees will be confirmed with you prior to such tests.